 Announcements & Resources

-It's DECEMBER, which means it is time to participate in the Sexual Health Awareness Protocol.
+It's FEBRUARY, which means it is time to participate in the Mental Health Awareness Protocol.

 WHY IS THIS IMPORTANT?

 "The United States needs more doctors, and our nation's medical schools are looking for talented, committed, and caring individuals who want to make a difference.
 The need for more African American, Latino/a, and Native American doctors is especially important.
 Today, while these groups make up 25 percent of the population, they account for only 12 percent of U.S. medical school graduates."